DanielPollithy/GIAnT/docs/sphinx/Guides.rst

 **Using the GIAnT but refusing to use Cypher is a waste of time!**
 Cypher is the SQL oriented query language for neo4j graph databases. https://neo4j.com/developer/cypher-query-language/

 It can really help you to find quickly what you are looking for but you have to get into it a little bit and design your corpus accordingly.
-TODO: Add links to the following resources!

-TODO: Diesen Absatz ausbauen!

 Heatmap tool
 ------------